i-pi/i-pi/docs/src/getting-started.rst

 Testing the install
 -------------------

-test the installation with ‘nose‘
+test the installation with ‘pytest‘
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several test cases included, that can be run automatically